fcambus/spleen/README.md

 - 12x24
 - 16x32

+Each size is provided in the Glyph Bitmap Distribution Format (BDF).

 The project is still in its early infancy.
 The fonts only contain printable ASCII characters for now (96 characters per font).